Quantum Microscopy and Biosensing

 Biosensing at the quantum noise limit

 Biosensors that are able to detect and track single biomolecules without requiring labelling are an important tool to understand biophysics including biomolecular dynamics and interactions.
-They are as well as valuable tools for medical diagnostics and need to be operated at their ultimate detection limits.
-In the Queensland Quantum Optics Laboratory, we developed a biosensor free of all technical noise sources that operates at the fundamental precision limit due to the quantization of light.
-This was achieved by using an optical nanofiber in a dark-field illumination configuration combined with a quantum optics technique named heterodyne detection.
-We demonstrated state-of-the-art sensitivity using only a tiny fraction of power compared to other sensors (four orders of magnitude reduction in optical intensity), and thereby greatly reduces photodamage dealt by detection.
-Our method enables, for the first time, quantum noise-limited tracking of single biomolecules as small as 3.5 nm, and monitoring of surface–molecule interactions over extended periods.
-We aim to use this sensor to uncover biophysical phenomena never directly observed before, such as the rotational steps of single motor molecules.
-Moreover, our sensing technique can be used for the development of new rapid detection platform for medical diagnostics, such as early stage cancer detection.
-By achieving quantum noise-limited precision, our approach provides a pathway towards quantum-enhanced single-molecule biosensors.
+They are valuable tools for medical diagnostics and need to be operated at their ultimate detection limits.
+We have developed a biosensor free of all technical noise sources that operates at the fundamental precision limit due to the quantization of light.
+This demonstrated state-of-the-art sensitivity using only a tiny fraction of power compared to other sensors (four orders of magnitude reduction in optical intensity), and thereby greatly reduces photodamage dealt by detection.
+Our approach provides a pathway towards quantum-enhanced single-molecule biosensors by achieving quantum noise-limited precision.

 Darkfield heterodyne detection scheme.
 An optical nanofiber is illuminated from the top with a frequency shifted probe light.
 Interferences with the probe light (orange) and the light circulating in the fibre (red) are detected on a balanced detector.